When this one maple goes, so goes the neighborhood.

 Which is why one's time with mushroom people is very important, because tomorrow's gastronomical choices will be defined by their attentiveness to your questions today.
 Could that be another reason why mushroom guys may have distanced themselves from a bunch of tag-a-longs -a nagging sense of responsibility?

 As the photographer, I was often not in the right place, never fast enough to keep up with the hunt.
-I would hear "photograph" bounding off trees, and would make my way to the moment's hot location.
+I would hear "photograph" bounding off trees, and would make my way to that moment's hot location.
 Occasionally, Steve would point out a mushroom worthy of photography and give me a rough ID, as happened with the above and below yellow Coral Mushroom.

 This one was pointed out for its unusual stem, apparently split and hollowed as seen below.